Access energy programs address the immediate needs as well as long term solutions to save money and reduce energy consumption.

 - Help for low-income families, veterans, seniors and persons with disabilities

-- One-time payment for eligible households towards winter heating bills for all types of heating: electric, natural gas, propane, oil and wood
+- One-time payment for eligible households towards winter energy bills for all energy types: electric, natural gas, propane, oil and wood

 What does it provide?

-Through ACCESS Energy Assistance Programs, eligible households can receive a one-time payment toward (typically once per program year) their energy bill.
+Through ACCESS’ Energy Assistance Program, eligible households can receive a one-time payment (typically once per program year) toward their energy bill.
 This is a fuel blind program and help is available for all energy types; electric, natural gas, propane, oil and wood.
 There is no requirement to be at risk of disconnection, households just need to be income eligible.

 Do you qualify?

 This program is an equal opportunity program and applicants are protected against discrimination on the grounds of age, race, color, sex, religion, primary language, handicap, or national origin in determining the eligibility.